 Camping is a type of holiday accommodation which allows you to sleep under the stars and be at one with nature.
 It provides you with the opportunity to disconnect from technology and experience what your surroundings can offer you.
+It can also be a more sustainable type of holiday – especially if you come equipped with eco-friendly travel essentials!
 There can be many forms of camping, from building your own shelter or sleeping in tents, to more luxurious retreats such as glamping.

 Glamping is a term used to describe ‘glamorous camping’.
 The main difference you would find between glamping and traditional camping is that glamping can often have the following amenities:

 These may differ to a traditional camping layout, where you may experience sleeping under the stars in a thin tent and sleeping bag.
 Glamping does not restrict you to just a tent.
 To be classed as glamping, you can stay in:

 - A bell tent

 - Safari tents